CBEP-SoCB/Biomonitoring_sum/Analysis/Trend-Analysis.md

     ## AIC: 17.48321

-None of those have T values that suggest statistically significant slopes, so this whole analytic strategy is apparently not very informative.
+None of those have T values that suggest statistically significant slopes, so this whole analytic strategy is not very robust.
+Nevertheless, we persist.

 ## Utility function